 All industries change over time; it’s the nature of the business.
 But few industries have changed as much as the telecoms sector over the past few years.
-What was once a booming industry, with amazing new tech-dazzling customers, is now facing a real crisis?
+What was once a booming industry, with amazing new tech-dazzling customers, is now facing a real crisis.

 The statistics say it all: Global carrier service revenue declined by approximately $250 billion in 2018, a decline of almost 5% over the last two years.
 Income is predicted to fall even further; increased competition, squeezed margins, and rival technologies have created huge challenges.

 Although there is still some room for growth in emerging economies, the voice market has become increasingly saturated.
 In many western countries, there are now more SIM cards than people.
-But data revenue recently exceeded voice revenue for the very first time, demonstrating one big reason why traditional voice carriers are trying to diversify rapidly.
+Data revenue recently exceeded voice revenue for the very first time, demonstrating one big reason why traditional voice carriers are trying to diversify rapidly.

 The new reality